rust-stuco/lectures/week2/ownership_p1.md

 # C's Proposal: Manual Memory Management

-* Using `malloc` and `free` can lead to all sorts of undefined behavior
+Using `malloc` and `free` can lead to all sorts of undefined behavior.

 * Unless you are the perfect developer...
 * Who _never_ writes a bug...
 * You're bound to shoot yourself in the foot

 <!-- Because developers who never write bugs definitely exist -_- -->